 School-based generic prevention programs (not including life/social skills approaches, see above in the Beneficial category) have not shown enough evidence to be effective in a systematic review (Foxcroft et al., 2011a) of 53 RCTs in:

-School-based brief interventions were found in a systematic review (Carney et al., 2014) to have no different effect than information only interventions in:
+School-based brief interventions were found in a systematic review (Carney et al., 2016, 6 RCT, N=1 176) to have no different effect than information-only interventions (eg. general health promotion materials and harm reduction information) in:

 Social influence approaches use normative education methods and anti-drugs resistance skills training.
 School-based programmes that implement the concepts of social influence were found in a systematic review (Faggiano et al., 2014) to have no different effect than usual school curricula or no intervention in: